Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/http-size-alert.png)

-3. Configuring an alert for alarm when CPU usage spikes to greater than 50%, such unusual heavy usage can be a marker of an attack and warrants investigation / mitigation
+3. Configuring an alert for alarm when CPU usage spikes to greater than 50%, such unusual heavy usage can be a marker of an attack and warrants investigation / mitigation.
+Note that the indices to query here is defined as `metricbeat` as thats where the CPU data comes from by default in ELK stack

 ![](images/cpu-usage-alert.png)